-In Australia, there is no need to provide any reasons for divorce other than that the relationship has broken down irretrievably.
-If you’ve been separated for more than 12 months the court takes this as evidence of the fact, and even if you still live under the same roof you can still obtain a divorce provided you swear to the separation in your divorce application.
+In Australia, there is no need to provide any reasons for divorce other than the relationship has broken down irretrievably.
+You need to be seperated for 12 months and even if you still live under the same roof you can still obtain a divorce provided you swear to the separation in your divorce application.

 How long does it take?

 When you lodge your application the court will advise the date of the hearing, usually within 2 – 3 months.
 The hearing is not long and you may not need to attend.
-The divorce order becomes final in one month and one day from the date of the hearing, provided it is granted.
+If you file jointly or there are no children under 18 the divorce order becomes final in one month and one day from the date of the hearing, provided it is granted.

 Australian law focuses on the rights of children to have an ongoing relationship with both parents so that separating from your partner or spouse doesn’t mean that you are separating from your child or children.